Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

     return d[key]
 ```

+### Recommendation:

+We recommend to sort the Union entries in an unambiguous manner within the `union_types()` function in `type_inference.py`.

-## 7. test bitmap - to be checked
+## 7. Explicit testing for edge cases in bitmap and fractions

-Empty bitmap (b"") not included while creating a sample
+- **File Reference**: `opshin/tests/test_bitmap.py`,`opshin/tests/test_fractions.py`
+- **Edge Case**:

+`test_fractions.py`: The existing sample cases exclude scenarios where the denominator is zero.

+`test_bitmap.py`: Similar oversight with excluding empty bytestrings and negative values,these should also be tested to ensure robustness.

+### Recommendation:

+Add explicit test cases for

+- Denominator = 0 in fractions (to check handling of division by zero).
+- Empty bytestrings and negative index values in bitmap operations.

-## 8. test_Stdlib.py
+## 8. Index type not tested for different types

+- **File Reference**: `opshin/tests/test_stdlib.py`

+- **Edge Case**:

-Attribute of listtype "index" is only tested for integers, missing other types which leads to an edge case
+Attribute of listtype "index" is only tested for integers, missing other types which leads to the following edge case that wasn't tested.

 ```python
 from opshin.prelude import *